maxludden/supergene-v2/books/book10/md/chapter-3072.md

 Han Sen knew that Night Cry Valley had lots of eight sound bugs, but he did not think there would be that many.
 It was just a small area, yet there were at least a dozen eight sound bugs.

-“Ding!”
-The sound of another instrument was heard.
+“*Ding!*” The sound of another instrument was heard.
 This time, the instrument was different from the last one.
 When Han Sen heard this instrument, his heart felt a shock.
 He could not help but be entranced with an acoustic lust for it.

 In fact, after the instrument’s sound was heard, the dozen eight sound bugs and their instruments came to a close.